 This is transferable to all sports, not just figure skating.
 I’m just using that as an example because that’s where my main area of interest is.
 Also, I know that I want to be able to offer something to the figure skaters out there who are watching.

 Many Uses for Imagery

 Imagery has so many uses.
 Building confidence, doing extra repetition, and really fine tuning where your mind needs to be and where your body needs to be in order to be able to do that element.
-The more that you actually imagine yourself doing these elements, the more you’re creating those signals or strengthening those signals from your brain to your muscles, to your nerves, and your neurons in your body that all act when you do that double axle on the ice.
+The more you actually imagine yourself doing these elements, the more you’re creating those signals or strengthening those signals from your brain to your muscles, to your nerves, and your neurons in your body that all act when you do that double axle on the ice.
 All those messages and signals that go through your body from your brain, all the way down to your feet.
 Those are activated in the same way when you’re imagining the element as they would be when you’re actually doing the element.

 Creating & Fine Tuning Imagery Practice

 Imagery is a really effective tool or strategy that you can put into your toolbox and use on a daily or weekly basis as part of your training.
 If this is something you want to learn more about, I love talking about imagery with athletes.
 If it’s something that you want to fine-tune or work on or really work towards having your own individualized imagery practice, feel free to set up a phone consultation with me.